mhartson310/Sentinel-KQL-Library/README.md

 | [HA-EP-002](rules/endpoint/HA-EP-002-encoded-powershell.md) | Encoded PowerShell command execution | Medium |
 | [HA-EP-003](rules/endpoint/HA-EP-003-lolbin-network-activity.md) | Suspicious LOLBin network activity | Medium |

-Two worth looking at first if you're skimming: **HA-ID-005**, because app-role grants to service principals are the persistence technique behind several of the largest cloud compromises on record and almost nobody detects them — and **HA-DA-001**, because it baselines per user instead of using a static threshold, which is why most mass-download rules get disabled within a month.
+If you're skimming, start with the five signature detections above.
+Of the rest, **HA-ID-005** is the one most environments are blind to — app-role grants to service principals are the persistence technique behind several of the largest cloud compromises on record.

 ---